sannimichaelse/salcoin/README.md

 ## Running Tests

-    Start the test server - It runs on a different port
+Start the test server - It runs on a different port - check the env.sample

     $ npm run test:server

     Run the tests